Design Objection Reply —

 Day 1Prior Art Analysis

-Cited prior designs located and visually compared against the applicant's design.
+Cited prior designs are located and visually compared against the applicant's design.
 Distinctive features that create a different overall visual impression systematically documented.

 Day 1–3Response & Representations Prepared

 Point-by-point written response drafted.
 Corrected representations prepared where needed.
 Revised statement of novelty drafted.
-Applicant reviews before finalisation.
+Applicant reviews response before finalisation.

 Day 3–7Filed with Patent Office